wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

 ### Mac Terminal

-   NOTE: On the Mac, the git-basics.sh script installs a Git client if needed.

 1. Open a Bash terminal by command+Tab (holding down the command key, then press Tab) for the Spotlight.
 Type "ter" until "Terminal.app" appears, press Enter to select it.

 2. Click anywhere on the Terminal window.
 Press <strong>command+N</strong> for the Basic session colors and other UI.
 Alternately, point your cursor beyond the top of the screen for the Terminal menu to appear and select Shell, New Window and select one of the <strong>themes</strong>.